loanstreet/deploy-scripts/README.md

 ```

 The project is still under heavy development and is being updated to include support for other tools.

+For a step-by-step understanding of how a deployment happens, and how to add deployment support to a project, please check the [Sample Django Deployment](https://github.com/loanstreet/deploy-scripts/wiki/Sample-Django-Deployment) wiki page.

 As much as possible, any new code added to this project should be able to run in a POSIX shell.
 Exceptions can be made depending on the project you are deploying (eg. bash is ok to use with rails specific parts because a lot of rails related tools need bash anyway).